Portugal: Minho & the Douro Valley

 Included Meals: Breakfast, Dinner

-Vineyard Walk to Ferrão train station; 3 – 4 miles, easy to moderate
+Vineyard walk to Ferrão train station; 3 – 4 miles, easy to moderate

 Included Meals: Breakfast, Lunch